-Before you take measurements you need to know the parts of window, because terminology is critical to making sure you’re measuring in the right places.
+Before you take measurements you need to know the parts of the window, because the terminology is critical to making sure you’re measuring in the right places.
 The window jamb encases the window.
 The window sashes are the middle parts of the window that meet – and can be locked – when the window is closed.
 The window sill is the bottom ledge of the window.
-All height and width measurements for windows replacement will be within the area of the window jamb itself.
+All height and width measurements for window replacement will be within the area of the window jamb itself.

 For the window height, you’ll need to measure from the window sill to the bottom of the head jamb (the top horizontal part of the window frame).
 Open or close the window sash as needed to get it out of the way so you get accurate measurements.
 Take measurements from the farthest left, the center, and the farthest right.
 From these three measurements, choose the smallest to get the window’s “rough opening height.”